 Ways to own property in Bali

 Today still a lot, may be even the most, people use a contract with an Indonesian to “own” a villa.
-Foreigners are not allowed to own property on their own name, so a few contracts are made up where the foreigner technically leases the property from the Indonesian citizen, but has the same rights (and obligations) as if he owned the property right out.
+Foreigners are not allowed to own property in their own name, so a few contracts are made up where the foreigner technically leases the property from the Indonesian citizen, but has the same rights (and obligations) as if he owned the property right out.
 There are plenty of forms in which these contracts appear, and the creators all believe that theirs is the best.
 This construction is, besides used a lot, also criticized a lot.
 It is supposed not to be safe, and would give easy allowance for fraud and corruption.
 And there are plenty of stories going around where such a construction has gone wrong somewhere and has led to a loss, in one or another way.

-It seems however, that the Indonesian government has responded to the need of foreigners to being able to invest in a home in Bali, without needing an Indonesian ‘name holder’, while not immediately opening the gates for the rich to buy up ‘cheap’ Indonesian land.
+It seems however, that the Indonesian government has responded to the need of foreigners to being able to invest in a home in Bali, without needing an Indonesian ‘name holder’ (or a lease contract) while not immediately opening the gates for the rich to buy up ‘cheap’ Indonesian land.
 This arrangement is called Hak Pakai.
 Hak means right, and Pakai means use, so it’s Right of Use.

-Leasehold is a notary contract with an owner, and the ownership certificate doesn’t change.
-Hak Pakai is an official certificate issued by the land offices, and can be given for Hak Milik or State owned property.
+Leasehold is a notary contract with an owner, and the ownership certificate doesn’t change. (but marked as leased) Hak Pakai is an official certificate issued by the land offices, and can be given for Hak Milik or State owned property.
 As soon as a Hak Pakai certificate is issued, this certificate has precedent over any other title the property may have.
 A foreigner can just have one Hak Pakai title on his or her name.
 The Hak Pakai certificate is valid for an initial 25 years, and can be renewed after that.
 Some companies seem to offer prepaid renewals for up to a total of 100 years.